SendiventvsKnock

 Powerful, but more concepts to learn and configure.

-Sendivent (event-centric)
+Sendivent (sequence-centric)

 await sendivent